stephentino/estimate_akm/README.md

 ### AKM models

-The AKM model [(Abowd, Kramarz, and Margolis 1999)](https://doi.org/10.1111/1468-0262.00020) was developed to quantify the contribution of workers and firms to earnings inequality.
+The AKM model [(Abowd, Kramarz, and Margolis 1999)](https://doi.org/10.1111/1468-0262.00020) quantifies the contribution of workers and firms to earnings inequality.
 The model assumes that the log of an individual's earnings can be decomposed into a the sum of a person effect, a firm effect, a time-varying index of individual characteristics, and a residual.

 Formally, the AKM model posits that the log earnings of individual $i$ at firm $j$ at time $t$ can be written as:

 $y_{ijt} = \alpha_i + \psi_j + \beta'X_{it} + \varepsilon_{ijt},$

 where $\alpha_i$ is the person effect for individual $i$, $\psi_j$ is the firm effect for firm $j$, $X_{it}$ is a vector of time-varying characteristics for individual $i$ at time $t,$ $\beta$ is a conformable vector of coefficients, and $\varepsilon_{ijt}$ is the residual.
 Included in the vector $X_{it}$ are variables for marital status, province of residence, year effects, and controls for age (more details below).

-AKM models have been used to quantify the contribution of worker heterogeneity, firm heterogeneity, and worker sorting to firms to overall earnings inequality.

 The fixed effects are high-dimensional, since there are many firms and individuals in the typical matched employer-employee dataset.
 This makes AKM-style models difficult to estimate in practice.
 To overcome this challenge, I use the *lfe* package in *R* to estimate the model with high-dimensional fixed effects.